-Fulton Entrepreneurial professor in the School of Computing, Informatics and Decision Systems Engineering and the director of the Center for Cybersecurity and Digital Forensics at ASU.
+Ahn is in the School of Computing and Augmented Intelligence and is senior advisor for the Center for Cybersecurity and Trusted Foundations at ASU.
 Ahn's principal research and teaching interests are in information and systems security.
-His studies range from analytics and big data-driven security intelligence, vulnerability and risk management to identity and privacy management, cyber crime analysis, security-enhanced computing platforms, and formal models for computer security devices.
+His studies include security analytics and big data driven security intelligence, vulnerability and risk management, identity and privacy management, cyber crime analysis, security-enhanced computing platforms, and formal models for computer security devices.